Close

 There are a number of conditions attached to ILR.
 Giambrone & Partners' immigration team will be able to establish whether any of the qualifying criteria apply to you, The following are examples:

-You are eligible to apply for British citizenship following five years legal continuous residence in the UK and also have, in the past 12 months, had one of the following:
+You are eligible to apply for British citizenship following five years of continuous legal residence in the UK and also have, in the past 12 months, had one of the following:

 There are a number of criteria for application for British Citizenship, as follows: